From Grumpy Cat to Punch the Monkey: A timeline of the internet’s favourite animals | The National

 Moo Deng was born at Thailand's Khao Kheow Open Zoo in 2024.
 Short-form videos of her feeding and roaming her enclosure circulated widely on TikTok and Instagram, accumulating millions of views.

 News agencies reported that her popularity drove unexpectedly large crowds to the zoo.
-Her first-birthday celebrations in 2025, too, drew thousands of visitors.
+Celebrations for her first birthday in 2025 also drew thousands of visitors.

 2026: Punch the monkey